TheTechRobo/rsync-tool/README.md

 # Python script
- you can also make a Python script
+ I made a python script

- the process is faster

- type:

-	import os
-	os.system('rsync -aE --delete SourceFolderPath DestinationFolderPath') then you just need in the terminal:

-	python ScriptFilename

-then it should work :)
+ it should work
+ it's filename:
+	rsync.py

 # Running it continuously
-In the rsync.sh file by default it loops
+In the rsync.sh file by default it loops so does the python script

-###### Looping the Python script
-Modify your Python code to be:

-	import os
-	while True:
-		os.system('rsync -aE --delete SrcPath DesPath')
-Then it should loop, so long as you don't close the terminal

 ###### Looping Automator
 Open the script as you would (above) and add the following block AFTER the shell script command: